tom5610/amazon-sagemaker-mlu-workshop-2022/README.md

 In this workshop, you will manually generate a machine learning pipeline to build, train and deploy a ML model using SageMaker Python SDK from within a Jupyter notebook.
 This workshop will use the SageMaker built-in algorithm XGBoost.

-Click on the link below to work on [Direct Marketing with SageMaker Python SDK](./2.build_train_deployment/README.md) to complete Workshop 02.
+Click on [Direct Marketing with SageMaker Python SDK](./2.build_train_deployment/README.md) to complete Workshop 02.

 ### Workshop 03 SageMaker Pipeline with SageMaker